 Unfortunately, many organizations running nursing homes are for-profit businesses that want to keep their costs as low as possible.
-They will hire workers that accept the lowest pay possible and will push to schedule the fewest hours they can.
+They will hire workers who accept the lowest pay possible and will push to schedule the fewest hours they can.
 Chronic understaffing is a known, ongoing health and safety concern in the nursing home industry that has a strong correlation with instances of abuse and neglect.

 1. Understaffing increases the risk of infection and infestation

 The more people who live in a nursing home, the faster infestations of human pests can spread.
-Lice, scabies and bed bugs may spread rapidly through a nursing home because staff members do not have enough time to clean or provide care for residents, let alone adequately sanitize while traveling in between patient rooms.
+Lice, scabies, and bed bugs may spread rapidly through a nursing home because staff members do not have enough time to clean or provide care for residents, let alone adequately sanitize while traveling in between patient rooms.
 The same issues can also lead to the rapid spreading of infections among residents.

 2. Inadequate staff rates increase fall risks

-When there aren’t enough workers around to help residents get where they need to go and complete basic tasks, those nursing home residents may try to handle things without support that they should not.
+When there aren’t enough workers around to help residents get where they need to go and complete basic tasks, those nursing home residents may try to handle things without support but they should not.

 3. Medical issues go undiagnosed and untreated